ChristopherMNeal/mr-robogers-neighborhood/README.md

 Test: "It should return mrRobogerTranslator() and makeNumberArray() on the inputted number and return the results as a string."
 Code: mrRoboger(5);
 Expected Output: "0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5"

+Test: "It should return an empty string if no number is inputted"
+Code: mrRoboger();
+Expected Output: ""